Frequently asked questions

 What is Scientific Innovation

-Scientific innovation develops potential new therapies, often in isolation in the laboratory.
-The first time clinicians and patients are involved in any significant way is at the later stages of development during the clinical trial phase and by then the potential product is “fixed” and the link with the scientists is broken.
 This means that clinical trials often fail, not because the product doesn’t work, but because the trial design was incorrect.
-The wrong patient group was tested or the wrong procedure was used to provide the product to the patient.
-This is much more critical with products that use surgery of some form or another as it is the correct combination of product and surgery that is needed.
-Unfortunately, when this is the case, the investment funds are not available to learn from the trial and start again.
-This has been the case with hair multiplication and it has resulted in several companies trying to develop hair cloning and then moving out of the field entirely.
+For example, the wrong patient group could have been tested, or the wrong procedure used to provide the product to the patient.
+This is much more critical with products that use surgery of some form or another, as it is the correct combination of product and surgery that is needed.

 When will hair treatments be available